nvaccess/nvda/readme.md

 ### Unit tests
 To run only specific unit tests, specify them using the `unitTests` variable on the command line.
-The tests should be provided as a comma separated list.
+The tests should be provided as a comma-separated list.
 Each test should be specified as a Python module, class or method relative to the `tests\unit` directory.
 For example, to run only methods in the `TestMove` and `TestSelection` classes in the file `tests\unit\test_cursorManager.py` file, run this command: